rohit-rcrohit7/chili-inventory-app/README.md

-# CHILI Inventory Manager (Streamlit + Google Sheets)
+# CHILI Inventory Manager

-This Streamlit app provides a real-time, collaborative inventory tracking system for CHILI air quality research equipment.
+This app provides a real-time, collaborative inventory tracking system for CHILI air quality research equipment.
 It integrates directly with Google Sheets for persistent storage, audit logging, and multi-user access.

 ---